Soccer in the United States: American leagues vs. European leagues

-The overall league structure in the United States is significantly different from that used in almost all the rest of the world, but similar to that used by other American team sports leagues, in that there is no system of promotion and relegation between lower and higher leagues, but rather a minor league system, generally the same as almost all other top-level pro sports leagues in North America.
+The overall league structure in the United States is significantly different from that used in almost all the rest of the world, but similar to that used by other American team sports leagues, in that there is no system of promotion and relegation between lower and higher leagues, but rather a minor league system, generally the same as other top-level pro sports leagues in North America.
+A plan to structure the professional and amateur leagues to use promotion and relegation, as well as regionalized leagues in the lower levels, was presented to U.S. Soccer in the 1990s.
 In addition, teams playing in American soccer leagues are not private clubs founded independently of the league that join a league in order to ensure regular fixtures but are instead usually franchises of the league itself.
-Finally, the soccer leagues in the United States also incorporate features common to other American sports leagues, most notably the determination of champions by playoffs between the top teams after the conclusion of a league season.
-MLS formerly had a balanced schedule and prior to then used an unbalanced schedule.
-However, due to MLS's recent expansion, the league has returned to an unbalanced schedule.
+The soccer leagues in the United States also incorporate features common to other American sports leagues, most notably the determination of champions by playoffs between the top teams after the conclusion of a league season.
+MLS formerly had a balanced schedule, but due to the league's expansion it returned to an unbalanced schedule in 2012 that favors intra-conference matches.

-However, in several ways, American soccer leagues have become more similar to leagues in the rest of the world in recent years.
+American soccer leagues became more similar to leagues in the rest of the world in the early 21st century.
 MLS and all USL leagues now allow games to end in ties, which were initially avoided via a penalty shootout if scores were level at the end of play (This practice still exists in MLS Next Pro).
 This was done to avoid alienating mainstream American sports fans, who are not accustomed to tie games, but actually had the unintended consequence of alienating soccer purists who saw the change as an "Americanization" of the sport.
 MLS began allowing ties in the 2000 season.
 Additionally, MLS and USL leagues now use upward-counting clocks that do not stop for stoppages in play, and instead add on time before halftime and full-time.
-A downward-counting clock that stops for dead balls and ends the game when it reaches zero is still in use in American high school and college soccer, as well as most other American sports, but was and is completely foreign to soccer played outside the United States.
-MLS adopted the international clock in 2000.
-Finally, until 2007, the front of teams' shirts in MLS and USL leagues did not bear advertisements, as commercial uniform sponsorship is uncommon in American sports.
+A countdown clock that stops for dead balls and ends the game when it reaches zero is still in use in American high school and college soccer, as well as most other American sports, but was and is completely foreign to soccer played outside the United States.
+MLS adopted the international clock in late 1999.
+Until 2007, the front of teams' shirts in MLS and USL leagues did not bear advertisements, as commercial uniform sponsorship is uncommon in American sports.
 However, starting in the mid-2000s, clubs were allowed to accept corporate sponsorship on the front of their shirts.